 If you’re looking to save for a specific short-term goal, you may want to consider opening a dedicated savings account.
 Many financial institutions offer these accounts, also known as club savings accounts, for major spending events such as holiday shopping, vacations and even taxes.

 While most Americans associate April with the beginning of spring, the entire month is also dedicated to financial education.
 Spring cleaning usually consists of scouring every nook and cranny of the home, but our finances deserve a thorough scrubbing as well.
-If you’re not a personal finance junkie, diving into your financials can be intimidating.
-Still, you don’t want to ignore them for years and then discover you’re in trouble.

 My wife and I once tried wearing cat and dog masks to talk about money.
 Our previous attempt to make a budget ended in shouts and pointed fingers, and I thought this might help tame our hair-trigger emotions.